backrunner/VolumeMeter/Readme.md

 Download, compile, then run it!

+(I used some Nuget packages to simplify the development, so you need to install them first before compiling.)

 **IMPORTANT: The program will add itself to the registry to boot itself, which is the default, non-disable behavior.**